 A supportive campus community

 Students often say that UNCG doesn't feel like a big school because of the friendly campus atmosphere.
 It's a place where people know each other by name and stop to say hello.
-The student body is diverse—students come from 48 states and 82 countries, and 34 percent are minority students.
+The student body is diverse—students come from 40 states and more than 70 countries, and 34 percent are minority students.
 Many students participate in UNCG's growing collection of learning communities, which help students extend learning beyond the classroom as they explore a major or theme together.

 Learning through service